in

 The Swastika is a Sanskrit symbol with its roots of origin in the Indian subcontinent.
 It is made from two words, Su and Asti, wherein the former means good, and the latter means to exist, translating to ‘all is well.

 Its imagery can be traced to the 5000-year-old Indus Valley civilization.
-The symbol displays four arms emerging from a center and swirling clockwise, resembling a rotating disk.
+The symbol displays four arms emerging from a centre and swirling clockwise, resembling a rotating disk.

 Regardless of its perception, the swastika symbol is about divinity and spirituality in Indian religions, including Hinduism, Buddhism, and Jainism, until Hitler made it his party’s symbol.
 Since then, Swastika came to be associated with anti-Semitism and racism.
 Truth be told, history has played quite a role in popularizing and educating the people around them about the symbol.